FabianaCampanari/NerdFlix/README.md

 <p align="center"> ✨ Loop : main structure that determines if it is executable or not.

-✨ Iteration of Arrays = JS Repetition Structure.
+<p align="center"> ✨ Iteration of Arrays = JS Repetition Structure.

 ✨ ⇢ | var i | var i < | i++ | = | beginning | condition | end (loop iteration) |